mjasak/Webscraping/README.md

 # Webscraping
-Repo for soem webscraping projects
+Repo for some webscraping projects